Skip to main content

 • Wear light-up gear if you’ve got any to make yourselves part of the show.

 Where: The Tacoma Light Trail features light-art installations positioned around downtown Tacoma.
-Check out the map to plan your approach.
+The 2024–25 map is coming soon, be sure to check the website for updates.
 On foot is probably the best way for most families to experience the trail.

 Cost: Free